It sometimes happens

 are probably dehydrated.
 So remember that unless you have kidney problems,

-you can never drink too much
+it can be difficult drink too much

 water.[5]
 Also, be aware that caffeinated and sweetened drinksas

-may actually contribute to dehydration.
+well as alcoholmay actually contribute to dehydration.

 |